Shotgun / Trap Range

 The traps are available for your use during 7:00 a.m. or sunrise time, whichever is later and until 10:00 p.m. most days.
 The traps are not available for your use during scheduled trap activities (leagues and shoots) which includes our high school practices on Monday thru Thursday from 3:30-6:30 p.m.
 (February – April).
 Please avoid using Trap 3 when there is an event held in the clubhouse.
 At other times if a school team is using Trap 1, 2, and/or 3, please inform the coach that you are a member wishing to use the trap and they will let you in.
 All questions and suggestions to improve the Self-Use Trap program should be directed to Dave Tunink or Craig Keaschall.

-The trap operating instructions are posted in the trap house, on the website at www.lincolnikes.com and on the next page.
+The trap operating instructions are posted in the trap house, on the website at www.lincolnikes.com.

 SELF USE TRAP OPERATING INSTRUCTIONS